 Finding things to do with the family sometimes seems like a hard enough task, but trying to find great days out for dogs is even harder.
 Here at DFG we are committed to unearthing all the top dog-friendly attractions and things to do with pets from around the UK.
-Below are hundreds of dog friendly days out, these great places range from National Trust parks to English heritage sites, pack a bag, get the water bowls ready and head off for a fun family day with your canine companions.
+Below are hundreds of dog friendly family days out, these great places that allow dogs range from National Trust parks to English heritage sites, pack a bag, get the water bowls ready and head off and discover tonnes of dog friendly day trips near you.

 Browse the links below and find countless things to do near you with a dog, from North Yorkshire to the West Midlands and Lake District you can rest assured we will have a dog friendly day out to suit you.
 They have been checked and double-checked to ensure they all welcome dogs, more than one dog may require a quick email to check.

-Dog loving families come from all the country to experience the magic of the lakes, Scenic walks, beautiful gardens to explore and tons of dog friendly pubs, make the north west of England a paradise for you and your best friend.
+Dog loving families come from all the country to experience the magic of the lakes, Scenic walks, beautiful gardens to explore and tons of days out with dogs, make the north west of England a paradise for you and your best friend.

 Whether you are cruising on the lake, strolling through a pretty kitchen garden, climbing hills or enjoying a hearty meal at one of the many pubs that welcome dogs in the area.
 Windermere will steal your heart

-A picturesque market town in the heart of the Lake District – Troutbeck is the perfect base to explore the area and there are a multitude of places that welcome dogs nearby including many of the local pubs
+A picturesque market town in the heart of the Lake District – Troutbeck is the perfect base to explore the area and there are a multitude of places to visit with dogs including many of the local pubs